top of page

 Dominique Naegele-Clifford (e)

-You might recognize Dom from TriTown Bicycles in Hyde Park, where she’s spent years helping folks gear up and get rolling.
+• You might recognize Dom from TriTown Bicycles in Hyde Park, where she’s spent years helping folks gear up and get rolling.
 A longtime North End homeowner and proud graduate of Lowell, North, and Boise High, Dom’s an avid outdoors-person who loves everything from biking the Dump Loop and skiing her knees off, to hitting up any golf course with an available tee time and walking the neighborhood.
 She’s especially passionate about making our streets safer for cyclists and pedestrians, and is always up for lending a hand to help the North End thrive.
+Dom is also passionate about adult tap dancing.

 Board members serve two-year terms.
 Board elections are held each year at the annual meeting in October.
 NENA members vote on six board seats in even years and five board seats in odd years (indicated e/o above).
 Mid-term vacancies on the Board of Directors are filled by appointment and appointees serve for the remaining term.